rayjonesjay/wget/TESTS.md

 ## Testing Localhost Links

-Localhost links allow you to access resources hosted on your machine.
-Ensure that your local server is up and running to conduct these tests.

-- Verify your local server is active.
-- Copy and paste the following links into your browser:
+To check if your program can handle links from a local server, make sure your local server is running, then use the following links:
 ```
 http://127.0.0.1:1024/guess-it-dockerized.zip
 http://127.0.0.1:1024/sublime_text_build_4169_x64.tar.xz